-Our highly trained and supervised volunteer and staff advocates will meet survivors and their significant others at the emergency room and intensive care unit of area hospitals 24-7.
-The advocate’s purpose is to provide comfort to the survivor by sharing knowledge, reinforcing the control the survivor has, facilitating communication as needed, and ensuring the survivor has next steps and referrals.
+Our highly trained and supervised volunteer and staff advocates meet survivors–as well as their friends, families, loved ones, and any professionals who accompany them–at area hospitals 24-7 (emergency rooms and intensive care units).
+The advocate’s purpose is to provide comfort to the survivor by sharing knowledge, offering empowering support, helping survivors talk with medical staff, and ensuring the survivor has next steps and referrals.

 What a medical advocate can do for you

-- Meet you at the hospital emergency room and stay with you during your visit
+- Support you at the hospital emergency room and stay with you during your visit

 - Advocate for your needs with the hospital staff

-- Talk with your family or friends about how to best support you
+- Talk with your family or friends who come to the hospital about how to best support you